armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 * You have read the Armory Agent [overview]({{< ref "armory-agent" >}}).
 * You have configured Clouddriver to use MySQL or PostgreSQL.
 See the {{< linkWithTitle "clouddriver-sql-configure.md" >}} guide for instructions.
-* You have Spinnaker installed in one cluster, and an additional cluster to serve as your target deployment cluster.
+* You have an additional cluster to serve as your target deployment cluster.

 ### Compatibility matrix